PrateekUp/C4GT23-DiscoveryServices/README.md

 C4GT23-DiscoveryServices, being an MVP, has a streamlined flow to ensure ease of use while demonstrating its core functionalities:

-1. **Login/Signup:** The current version doesn't have a comprehensive login/signup flow.
+1. **Login/Signup:** The current version doesn't have a comprehensive login/signup flow (frontend).
 Instead, we've implemented a hardcoded method to simulate user account creation and login.

 2. **Search with Filters:** Users can apply their desired filters to search for available rooms.
 This search criteria is sent to our backend API as a POST request payload, and in response, a list of matching rooms is returned.
 You can go to each room by clicking on it.